 - 5 medjool dates, pitted

-- ¼ cup peanut butter, creamy
+- 1/4 cup peanut butter, creamy, (65g)

-- 1 tablespoon maple syrup
+- 1 tbsp maple syrup

-- ½ cup vegan chocolate
+- 1/2 cup vegan chocolate chips, (80g)

-- 1 teaspoon coconut oil
+- 1 tsp coconut oil

-- 2 tablespoon peanuts, chopped
+- 2 tbsp peanuts, chopped

-- ¼ teaspoon flaky salt (optional)
+- 1/4 tsp flaky salt (optional)

 Instructions

 - Line a small tray with parchment paper.
-Chop the peanuts and remove the seeds from the dates (if needed).
+Chop the peanuts and remove the seeds from the dates, if needed.
+Slice the dates in half (lengthwise) to create 10 boats.

-- Mix the peanut butter and maple syrup in a small bowl.
+- Mix the peanut butter and maple syrup together in a small bowl.
 Add a splash of water if it’s too thick to stir through.

-- Pipe or spoon 1-2 teaspoons of the peanut butter mixture into the hollow of each date. *Tip: Add the mixture to a sandwich bag, push the air out, seal it, and then clip a tiny piece off the corner.
+- Pipe or spoon 1-2 teaspoons of the peanut butter mixture into the hollow of each date. *Tip: Add the mixture to a sandwich bag, push the air out, seal it, and then clip a tiny piece off of the corner.
 Piping the mixture onto the dates this way makes things easier and mess-free!

 - Once the chocolate is smooth and lump-free, dip the peanut butter dates in the chocolate with a fork.
 Keep the peanut butter side up as you spoon chocolate over the top.